 Build three to four core segments.
 Write one email template per segment.
 Schedule monthly sends.
 That's enough to make every member feel like the program was built for them.

-II.
 6 Personalization Tactics That Work

 Personalization comes down to two categories: give customers choices, or respond to their behavior.
 Here's a quick reference to help you pick the right tactic for your store.